jaredhoberock/thrust-workshop/fun_with_points/README.md

 But what about that sequential `for` loop?
 That's where Thrust comes in.
 Thrust has a [large suite of algorithms](http://thrust.github.com/doc/group__algorithms.html) for solving parallel problems like this one.

-In particular, we can use `thrust::tabulate` to call our `hash` function for each point in our set.
+In particular, we can use `tabulate` to call our `hash` function for each point in our set.
 Let's see how to hook it up:

     struct random_point
     {